pyxem/kikuchipy/README.rst

 electron backscatter diffraction (EBSD) patterns.
 The library builds on the tools for multi-dimensional data analysis provided by the HyperSpy library.

-- **User guide and documentation**: https://kikuchipy.org.
+- **User guide and API reference**: https://kikuchipy.org.
 The guide consists of Jupyter Notebooks with many links to detailed explanations of the input parameters and output of functions and class methods (the API reference).
   The notebooks can be inspected statically on the web page or via `nbviewer`,